nneva/mt-exercise-5/README.md

 # Steps

-Clone this repository in the desired place:
+🧑‍🤝‍🧑 Clone this repository in the desired place:

     git clone https://github.com/nneva/mt-exercise-5

-Create a new virtualenv that uses Python 3.
+💻 Create a new virtualenv that uses Python 3.
 Please make sure to run this command outside of any virtual Python environment:

     ./scripts/make_virtualenv.sh

 **Important**: Then activate the env by executing the `source` command that is output by the shell script above.

-Download and install required software:
+🛠️ Download and install required software:

     ./scripts/download_install_packages.sh

+pip install for `PyYAML` is added.

-Download data:
+⬇️ Download data:

     ./download_iwslt_2017_data.sh

 The data is only minimally preprocessed, so you may want to tokenize it and apply any further preprocessing steps.

-Preprocess data:
+✂️ Preprocess data:

     ./scripts/preprocess.sh